Fake It Flowers: Critical reception

 James Ayles of Gigwise described the album as "a very polished effort that only begins to hint at the potential of the young woman wielding the guitar", emphasising that "having come from writing in her bedroom to debut record in swift order, it feels like there is plenty more to come from Beabadoobee."
 In a slightly more negative review, Zoë Andrea-Lykourgou of Vinyl Chapters opposed this statement, writing that Fake It Flowers "demonstrates a development for Beabadoobee since her 'Coffee' days, but it's clear she still has a long way to go."

 Accolades and rankings

 Pitchfork listed "Care" as one of the best songs of 2020, while Consequence of Sound ranked the same song at number 15 on their list of the Top 50 Songs of 2020.
 The New York Times and NME also included the song within the top 20 of both their year-end lists, while Crack Magazine ranked it at number 10 on their list.

+The album was awarded the Western Music Award at the 13th CD Shop Awards in 2021.